sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ## Personal Access Tokens

 A personal access token is a method of authenticating to an API as a user without needing to supply a username and password.
-The primary use case for personal access tokens is in scripts or programs that don't have an easy way to implement an OAuth 2.0 flow and that need to call API endpoints that require a user context.
-Personal access tokens are also convenient when using Postman to explore and test APIs.
+The primary use case for personal access tokens is in scripts or programs that do not have an easy way to implement an OAuth 2.0 flow and that need to call API endpoints that require a user context.
+Personal access tokens are also convenient when you are using Postman to explore and test APIs.

 >**UPDATE**: Previously, only users with the `Admin` or `Source Admin` role were allowed to generate personal access tokens.
-Now, all users are able to generate personal access tokens!
+Now, all users can generate personal access tokens!

-To generate a personal access token from the IdentityNow UI, perform the following steps after logging into your IdentityNow instance:
+To generate a personal access token from the IdentityNow UI, do the following after logging into your IdentityNow instance:

 1. Select **Preferences** from the drop-down menu under your username, then **Personal Access Tokens** on the left.
 You can also go straight to the page using this URL, replacing `{tenant}` with your IdentityNow tenant: `https://{tenant}.identitynow.com/ui/d/user-preferences/personal-access-tokens`.

-2. Click **New Token** and enter a meaningful description to help differentiate the token from others.
+2. Select **New Token** and enter a meaningful description to differentiate the token from others.

-    >**Note**: The **New Token** button will be disabled when you’ve reached the limit of 10 personal access tokens per user.
-To avoid reaching this limit, we recommend you delete any tokens that are no longer needed.
+    >**Note**: The **New Token** button will be disabled when you reach the limit of 10 personal access tokens per user.
+To avoid reaching this limit, delete any tokens that are no longer needed.

-3. Click **Create Token** to generate and view the two components that comprise the token: the `Secret` and the `Client ID`.
+3. Select **Create Token** to generate and view the two components the token comprises: the `Secret` and the `Client ID`.

     >**IMPORTANT**: After you create the token, the value of the `Client ID` will be visible in the Personal Access Tokens list, but the corresponding `Secret` will not be visible after you close the window.
-You will need to store the `Secret` somewhere secure.
+Store the `Secret` somewhere secure.

 4. Copy both values somewhere that will be secure and accessible to you when you need to use the the token.